JCRI Editorial Policy

 WCA Conference Cases

 Authors of cases presented at the WCA conference will be invited and encouraged to submit their work to the journal.
-However, all submissions (whether presented at a NACRA, WCA, or another conference) will undergo the peer review process.
+However, all submissions (whether presented at WCA, NACRA, or another conference) will undergo the peer review process.
 No paper - even a WCA award-winning case - shall be guaranteed publication in the journal.

-Release Forms
+Release forms

 The journal shall require signed release forms from organizations, which must be collected by case authors for any case to be published that was carried out using primary research.
 A sample release form can be found at www.jcri.org.